Jaap Draaisma

 Temporary youth contracts

-But the housing associations have also been lobbying for years to get rid of the fixed leases.
-The Amsterdam housing associations Stadgenoot and De Key saw it as the culmination of their efforts when the law was passed in 2015 that made temporary rental possible on a large scale (note 1).
+Not only private landlords, but also several housing corporations have been lobbying for years to make temporary rental contracts possible.
+The Amsterdam housing corporations Stadgenoot and De Key saw it as the crowning achievement of their efforts when the law was passed in 2015 that made Temporary Rental possible on a large scale*.
 Their argument:

-• Due to temporary rental, people have to leave their homes after a number of years, making room for newcomers.
-Making room for newcomers is very social and solidarity: in this way you also give others a chance.
+Temporary rental means that people have to leave their homes after a number of years, making way for newcomers.
+Making way for newcomers is very social and shows solidarity: it also gives others a chance.

-• Due to the faster traffic flow, more homes will become available for young people. (see note 2 Evaluation RIGO)
+The faster flow means that more homes become available for young people**.

-• After a number of years in a temporary home, you must have 'grown' so much, that you have made a career, that you are able to rent or buy a home on the free market.
-If you can't do that, you've lost your chances and you don't belong in the much sought-after city.
+After a number of years in temporary housing, you should have 'grown' so much, made a career, that you are able to rent or buy a home on the free market.
+If you are unable to do so, you have lost your chances and do not belong in this much sought-after city.

-During the retirement of Gerard Anderiesen as director of the housing corporation Stadgenoot on October 4, 2016, he was praised by both mayor van der Laan and the other corporation directors for his efforts to make temporary letting possible.
-At the same time, the speakers wondered why there was so little social support for the housing associations and the PvdA.
+* During the farewell of Gerard Anderiesen as director-manager of the housing corporation Stadgenoot on October 4, 2016, he was praised by both mayor Van der Laan and the other corporation directors for his efforts to make temporary rental possible.
+At the same time, the speakers wondered why there was so little social support for the housing corporations and the PvdA.

-See Evaluation of Youth Contracts Amsterdam by RIGO 2022; summary below.
+** See Evaluation Youth Contracts Amsterdam by RIGO 2022; summary below.

 1. RENTAL CONTRACT FOR A LIMITED TIME